atick-faisal/label-studio/web/libs/editor/CONTRIBUTING.md

-# Contributing to Label Studio
+# Contributing to Annotation Hub

 First off, thanks for taking the time to contribute!